 Deployment templates can be used to save settings for a deployment that you can issue repeatedly.
 For more information, see Create a deployment template.

 Maintenance windows designate the permitted times that the targeted computer groups are open for deployments to run.
 You can have multiple maintenance windows, even with overlapping times.
 Maintenance windows do not interfere with each other.
 For a deployment to take effect, the deployment and maintenance window times must be met.
 For more information, see Managing maintenance windows.

-With the Self Service Client application, you can publish software to Windows and macOS endpoints so that users can install software on their own without the need for IT to install for them.
+With the Self Service Client application, you can publish software to Windows endpoints so that users can install software on their own without the need for IT to install for them.
 Deploy self service profiles and the Self Service Client application are used in conjunction with End-User Notification profiles in Tanium™ End-User Notifications

 Use API Gateway to access the Deploy API.
 For information about what features are available through the API Gateway, see Tanium API Gateway User Guide: Schema reference.